dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 - used GitHub to publicly share projects
 - shared ideas and lessons learnt on LinkedIn
 - write ups and walkthroughs of hackathons / capture the flag events
-- set up my own workspace for carrying out practical tasks on a virtual machine using Kali Linux OS
+- set up my own workspace for carrying out practical tasks on a virtual machine (VM) using Kali Linux OS

-**_A bit more on virtual machines..._**
+**_A bit more on VMs..._**

-<em>You should understand and learn how to set up your own virtual machine; this is how we are able to safely analyse potentially compromised environments.</em>
+<em>You should understand and learn how to set up your own VM; this is how we are able to safely analyse potentially compromised environments. \
+\
+It is recommended to use an operating system (OS) on your VM that is not the same as the environment you want to examine.
+For example, use Linux OS to examine Windows OS.
+This will prevent infecting your VM with any Windows-related malware.
+For this reason, it is good to familiarise yourself with multiple operating environments. </em>

 ## Professional Bodies